OCA/project/business_requirement/README.rst

    :alt: Drop your business requirement

-Sub business requirements
+Sub-business requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 User can create sub business requirements for a given BR for complex cases.

-This is a simple parent/child relation (see roadmap)
+This is a simple parent/child relation (see roadmap).

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot